STUDY DESIGN

 Concomitant Use With CYP3A Inducers

-- Exposure to ivacaftor is significantly decreased and exposure to elexacaftor and tezacaftor are expected to decrease by the concomitant use of strong CYP3A inducers, which may reduce the therapeutic effectiveness of TRIKAFTA.
-Co‑administration with strong CYP3A inducers is not recommended
+- Exposure to ivacaftor is significantly decreased and exposure to elexacaftor and tezacaftor are expected to decrease by concomitant use of strong CYP3A inducers, which may reduce therapeutic effectiveness of TRIKAFTA.
+Concomitant use with strong CYP3A inducers is not recommended

 Concomitant Use With CYP3A Inhibitors